mkeeter/fidget/README.md

 Fidget's JIT is _nearly_ competitive with the GPU-based MPR.

 Fidget is missing a bunch of features that are found in more mature projects.
-For example, it does not implement meshing, and only includes a debug GUI.
+For example, it only includes a debug GUI, and its meshing is much less battle-tested than `libfive`.

 ## License
 © 2022-2023 Matthew Keeter